doctolib/safe-pg-migrations/README.md

 Creating an index requires a `SHARE` lock on the target table which blocks all write on the table while the index is created (which can take some time on a large table).
 This is usually not practical in a live environment.
 Thus, **Safe PG Migrations** ensures indexes are created concurrently.

-As `CREATE INDEX CONCURRENTLY` and `DROP INDEX CONCURRENTLY` are non-blocking operations (ie: read/write operations on the table are still possible), **Safe PG Migrations** sets a lock timeout to 30 seconds for those 2 specific statements.
+As `CREATE INDEX CONCURRENTLY` and `DROP INDEX CONCURRENTLY` are non-blocking operations (ie: read/write operations on the table are still possible), **Safe PG Migrations** sets a statement and lock timeout to 0 seconds for those 2 specific statements.

 If you still get lock timeout while adding / removing indexes, it might be for one of those reasons: